reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

         - Normative reasons are naturalistic entities posited to explain our informed, rational attitudes (motivating reasons explain actual attitudes).
         - Analogy: naturalistic non-normative entities posited to explain our idealized perceptions.

+The naturalists, constructivists no-descriptivists need not disagree here about the truth conditions.
+They all agree that the truth of a normative judgment consists in it being rationally derivable.

 Normative judgments are rationalility-apt.
 Normative propositions have the property of being rational or irrational, whereas descriptive propositions have the property of being true or false.
 Ascriptions of rationality can be siblings to ascriptions of truth, while not being reduced in those terms.
 This can be considered a form of quasi-truth.
 All the purported values of cognitivism can be withheld:
 - Normative thinking is a rational enterprise.
 - Certain normative judgments are better than others.